huggingface/diffusers/docs/source/en/tutorials/write_own_pipeline.md

 1. Set the scheduler's timesteps to use during denoising.
 2. Iterate over the timesteps.
-3. At each timestep, call the UNet model to predict the noise residual and pass it to the scheduler to compute the previous noisy sample.
+3. At each timestep, call the U-Net model to predict the noise residual and pass it to the scheduler to compute the previous noisy sample.

 ```py
 >>> from tqdm.auto import tqdm